-Once ABS is diagnosed, your doctors will closely monitor your pregnancy as well as your baby’s growth and development.
-Regular ultrasounds will help to identify changes, risks and possible complications while allowing you and your medical team to develop a plan of care.
+Once ABS is diagnosed, your doctors will closely monitor your pregnancy, as well as your baby’s growth and development.
+Regular ultrasounds will help find changes, risks and possible problems so you and your medical team can develop a plan of care.

 Mild birth defects may not need treatment.
-Other cases will require medical and/or surgical intervention, which is usually performed after the baby is born.
+Some babies will need medical or surgical treatment.
+This is usually done after the baby is born.

-- Surgery: Babies may need surgery immediately following delivery or later in life.
-When necessary, emergency surgery is performed to release the constricting bands.
-Plastic and reconstructive surgery to repair deformities may be delayed for months or even years, allowing the baby time to grow.
+- Surgery – Babies may need surgery right after delivery or later in life.
+When needed, emergency surgery is done to release the constricting bands.
+Plastic and reconstructive surgery to fix deformities may not be done for months or even years.
+This gives the baby time to grow.

-- Physical and/or Occupational Therapy: Some infants will need rehabilitative therapies to increase strength and function.
+- Physical or Occupational Therapy – Some infants will rehabilitative therapies to increase strength and function.
 The type of therapy depends on the type of birth defect.

-- Prosthetics: Children who have lost a limb may be candidates for a prothesis.
-3-D printing and other advances have vastly improved these devices, allowing children to regain limb function as early as 12 to 18 months of age.
+- Prosthetics – Children who have lost a limb may get a prothesis.
+A prosthesis is an artificial device to replace a missing body part.
+3-D printing and other technology have vastly improved these devices.
+They help children regain limb function as early as 12 to 18 months of age.

 Sometimes, however, ABS causes severe or life-threatening damage that must be addressed before the baby is born.
 For example, an amniotic band may be wrapped around the umbilical cord or is cutting off the blood supply to a limb.
 In these cases, fetal surgery may be an option.

-A minimally invasive procedure called fetoscopic amniotic band resection is commonly performed when in utero intervention is necessary.
-This procedure may be necessary in life threatening conditions, such as when the baby’s umbilical cord is being constricted or more commonly, when a limb or digits is at risk of being amputated by the constriction.
-With the help of ultrasound-guided imaging, a specialized surgeon utilizes a tiny instrument (with a camera on the tip) to reach the fetus through the mother’s abdomen and cut the band or bands, releasing constriction and preventing further harm, such as loss of life or limbs.
+A minimally invasive procedure called fetoscopic amniotic band resection is commonly done when in-utero intervention is needed.
+With the help of ultrasound-guided imaging, a specialized surgeon uses a tiny instrument (with a camera on the tip) to reach the fetus through the mother’s abdomen.
+The surgeon then cuts the band or bands to release constriction and prevent further harm, such as loss of life or limbs.

-It is important, however, to consider that amniotic band resection carries serious risks, including premature delivery, bleeding and damage to the fetus, before making an informed decision.
+It is important, however, to make an informed decision and consider that this surgery carries serious risks.
+These risks include premature delivery, bleeding and damage to the fetus.

 How Will ABS Affect the Long-term Health of my Baby?

-Long-term outcomes vary, generally depending on the body parts affected and the severity of the condition.
+Long-term outcomes are different for everyone.
+They usually depend on the body parts affected and the severity of the condition.

-The best outcomes are typically associated with cases that involve the limbs, when resulting birth defects often can be surgically repaired or addressed with interventions that restore function and do not impact overall health.
-In the most extreme cases, ABS can cause permanent or life-threating abnormalities.
+The best outcomes usually involve the limbs and birth defects that can be surgically repaired or addressed with interventions that restore function and do not impact overall health.
+In the most extreme cases, ABS can cause permanent or life-threating problems.